4ZM/4zm.github.io/docs/posts/2024-10-28-state-of-the-art-python-in-2024/state-of-the-art-python-in-2024.md

 <pre><p style="text-align: center; margin-top: 0px; margin-bottom: 4pt;">•  •  •</p></pre>

 **EDIT:** This topic caused quite a lot of discussion in my [post on Reddit](https://www.reddit.com/r/Python/comments/1ghiln0/state_of_the_art_python_in_2024).
-It has 600 comments!
+It has 600 up-votes!
 Check it out if you want to know what many other Python devs think about the subject.